Tobacco Treatment Guide: For Patients and Their Families

 Quitting smoking and your cancer care

-There are known risks if you continue to smoke and benefits if you quit no matter what kind of cancer you have or what stage it is.
-The sooner you quit, the better but it is but it’s never too late to quit!
+No matter what kind of cancer you have or what stage it is, there are known risks if you keep smoking.
+Quitting smoking has many health benefits.
+The sooner you quit, the better, but it’s never too late to quit!

-If you or someone you love is being treated for cancer, the changes in your priorities and outlook on life may help motivate you to quit.
-If you’re a cancer survivor, knowing you beat cancer may encourage you to live a healthier life.
-There are lots of good reasons to quit—we’re here to help you find yours.
+Being treated for cancer can change your priorities and outlook on life.
+These changes may help motivate you to quit.
+There are many good reasons to quit.
+We’re here to help you find yours.

 Quitting smoking: